anukalp-mishra/Kubernetes/kubernetes-services.md

-## Why We Need Services in Kubernetes
+## Why We Need Services in Kubernetes..?

 When you deploy an application in Kubernetes, it often involves multiple replicas of pods for scalability and reliability.
 Each pod gets a unique IP address.
 However, if a pod is deleted or crashes, Kubernetes will replace it with a new pod that has a different IP address.
 This results in a situation where users cannot reliably access the application using the old IP addresses.